-These two studies will contribute to the preparation of an international conference to mark the 20th anniversary of the Oviedo Convention on 24-25 October 2017, organised under the Czech Chairmanship of the Committee of Ministers.
+These two studies contributed to the preparation of an international conference to mark the 20th anniversary of the Oviedo Convention on 24-25 October 2017, organised under the Czech Chairmanship of the Committee of Ministers.
 They are also part of the activities carried out under the Council of Europe Strategy for the Rights of the Child (2016-2021).

 Interview of Professor Ton Liefaard, UNICEF Chair in Children’s Rights at Leiden Law school, co-author of the study